+PMC-Sierra RF Micro Devices

+Semtech

+Silicon Laboratories

+Spansion

-OmniVision Technologies PMC-Sierra RF Micro Devices Semtech Silicon Laboratories Spansion SunEdison Semiconductor TriQuint Semiconductor proxy statements) and from the Radford Global Technology Survey as of July 2014 for companies with annual revenues between \$500 million and \$1 billion, with median revenues of \$739 million.
+SunEdison Semiconductor TriQuint Semiconductor

+To analyze the compensation practices of the companies in our compensation peer group, Compensia gathered data from public filings (primarily proxy statements) and from the Radford Global Technology Survey as of July 2014 for companies with annual revenues between \$500 million and \$1 billion, with median revenues of \$739 million.
 This market data was then used as a reference point for the Committee to assess our current compensation levels in the course of its deliberations on compensation forms and amounts.